 the patriotic spirit and love of ingenious freedom … became gradually corrupted as the nation advanced in power and splendor”.

-Democracy, in the past, has always lead to one of the following:
+Democracy, in the past, has always led to one of the following:

 - Globalism/Corporatocracy (our current condition)

-Socialism through voters realize they can vote for “free” things, and handing power over to a nanny state.
+Socialism when voters realize they can vote for “free” things and handing power over to a nanny state.

-Fascism through individuals believing the degradation of culture and tradition cannot be stopped without extreme power and military force.
+Fascism when individuals believing the degradation of culture and tradition cannot be stopped without extreme power and military force.

-Globalism through the wealthy elite realizing they can capitalize on the wealth of all nations, through subjugating of the poorest of those nations (and their citizens).
+Globalism when the wealthy elite realizing they can capitalize on the wealth of all nations, through subjugating of the poorest of those nations (and their citizens).
 This is our current trajectory, see real income:

 Full collapse through a combination of contributory democratic issues, such as what happened to the Roman Empire or Ancient Athens.

 The problems inherent with democracies lead it to not being a style of government that can always withstand the test of time, without radical safeguards.

-The original beauty of democracy – liberty and patriotism – is constantly assaulted and inevitably corrupted.
+The original beauty of democracy, liberty and civic virtue, is constantly assaulted and inevitably corrupted.
 Until the pendulum swings and new leadership is ensured.

-As the sayin goes, and we have continually seen throughout history:
+As the saying goes, and we have continually seen throughout history:

 From liberty to abundance; From abundance to selfishness; From selfishness to apathy; From apathy to dependence; From dependence back into bondage

 How can we prevent this?
 In a republic, I’m not sure.
 I don’t have the answer.
-I don’t claim too.
+I don’t claim to.

 Maybe you can tell me.
 But after a lot of thought, I’m not sure it’s possible.
 But I could be wrong.
 I’d hate to see us fall to socialism or dictatorship.
 There has to be another way.
 But I don’t see it, yet.

 Problems With Democracy: Conclusion

-For now, democracy is likely still the best system of governance we currently have at our disposal.
+I’m not sure if democracy is the best form of governance we currently have at our disposal.

 The alternatives are, well, less than pleasant.